 “If Master Samuel catches you sleeping, he’ll make you restart your training for this year and you won’t be a knight until the next.
 Then everyone will look down upon you.
 How can you be so thoughtless?”
 Levi shook his head.

 “Hush, grab your spyglass, and look there.”
 Levi pointed.
-“She has come out of the granary at sun’s zenith to perform some type of ritual.”
+“She’s come out of the granary at sun’s zenith to perform some type of ritual.”

-Joshua sure as heck didn’t care about this mission.
-He was a near useless cripple, right arm touched by a man whose palm bore a petrifying curse when he was seven.
+As the beat of his heart quickened, Joshua was forced to suppress a sigh.
+He sure as heck wasn’t looking forward to the fighting part of this mission.
+He was a near useless cripple, having been touched at the age of seven by a man whose palm bore a petrifying curse.
 Sword-arm rendered useless, he didn’t really want to be a knight because he could never truly live up to the reputation that such a title entailed.

-Neither will I ever be fearsome in battle nor capable of defending any lives aside from my own, he thought to himself sadly.
+I’ll never be fearsome in battle or capable of defending any lives aside from my own, he thought to himself sadly.
 Knight.
 Referring to me by that title is an absurdity.
 Too bad my father and uncle insist that I become one…

 Despite these feelings, Joshua still wanted to see the dwebite queen.
 So he sat up, grabbed his spyglass with his good arm – the left one – and peeped through the eyepiece.